Rebranding @ Babbel - Redesign Phase 2

 5 - Implementation

-After the engineering team finished the technical plan based on the design specs, we kicked-off the implementation of mobile version and back-end work.
+Ultimately, we kicked-off the implementation of mobile version and back-end work.
 During this time, I focused on enabling certain design aspects that were proposed (unit colors, and unit illustrations) along with relevant stakeholders, on supporting implementation by providing assets and further specification, and on beginning the designs of the web version.
-Moreover, I also dedicated time for Design QA, emulating the builds on my test devices to spot inconsistencies and errors.

 7 - Release and monitoring